 Ambient Air Temperature Sensor

 The ambient (ATC) or outside air temperature sensor is an (NTC) negative temperature coefficient sensor that informs the semiautomatic/automatic temperature control system of outside air temperature.
 The NTC sensor's resistance decreases as the outside air temperature increases.
-The computer uses this input, along with other in-car temperature sensors, to control temperature and blower speed.
-When there's a problem with this sensor, performance suffers, and the compressor's clutch may not engage.
+The computer uses this input and other in-car temperature sensors to control temperature and blower speed.
+When this sensor has a problem, performance suffers, and the compressor's clutch may not engage.

 Diagnose ambient air temperature sensor symptoms, like an inoperative clutch or input problems, with a scan tool and a multimeter.
 Factory and many generic scan tools can activate specific components; the compressor clutch is one of them.
 If the clutch engages with the scan tool, there is likely a problem with one of the inputs.
 Verify any suspicions with a visual inspection of the sensor and its connector.
-Use a multimeter and verify the manufacturer's specifications (~ 220-240 ohms at 70°-80° F), to test this sensor for proper resistance.
+To test this sensor for resistance, use a multimeter and verify the manufacturer's specifications (~ 220-240 ohms at 70°-80° F).

 The ambient temperature sensor (ATS) monitors the air temperature outside the vehicle.
 The EATC compares these values and makes output decisions based on the difference between these air temperatures.